 The warrior focuses the entirety of their attention on their chosen opponent.
 Starting from the round on which the duel begains, the warrior gains a +1 cumulative bonus to their attack and damage rolls, maxing out at +5.
 However, this is accompanied by a corresponding penalty to their AC when attacked by anyone but their chosen target.
 The duel continues for as long as the warrior continuously attacks their target; disengaging, attacking another target, or taking a non-combat action ends the duel.

 With this ability, a warrior can combine sheer skill and strength to destroy his enemies' equipment.
 Normally this only possible with a trap-and-break maneuver using special weapons like the sai or swordbreaker, but a skilled warrior can make do with only his weapons.
-You must have a strength of at least 16 to take and use this ability; furthermore, you must be using a large weapon.
+You must have a strength of at least 16 to take and use this ability; furthermore, you must be using a large or heavy weapon such as a longsword or warhammer.
 Only "hard" pieces of equipment that are suitably sized can be sundered; you cannot sunder a ring or a cloak, but you can sunder a sword, shield or piece of armor.

-In order to make a sundering attempt, the warrior must make an opposed attack roll against their enemy.
-They must both hit AC 0 and beat their opponent's attack roll.
-If so, the piece of equipment in question must make a saving throw vs. crushing blow.
+In order to make a sundering attempt, the warrior must make a called shot against something worn or wielded by their opponent, attacking at a -4 penalty.
+If they hit, the piece of equipment in question must make a saving throw vs. crushing blow.
 The normal rules for item saving throws apply; for example, magical equipment receives a bonus to its saving throw equal to its plus value.
 If the item fails its saving throw, it is damaged or destroyed.
 Weapons and shields are shattered, whereas pieces of armor lose 1d4 points of AC value as they are torn and broken.
 Any piece of magical equipment that is sundered immediately loses its enchantment.

 Wall of Steel